chinchalinchin/elara/src/source/02_research/00_palindromes.rst

     | ᚠ | = 12

 This example demonstrates the essential difference in the notions of length that have been introduced.
 Indeed, the analysis has accumulated a myriad of ways of describing length.
 It is worthwhile to list them in a descending hierarchy and clarify the distinctions.
 Let *s* be a String with Character-level representation **S** and Word-level representation **W**:sub:`s`.
-The hierarchy of its "spatial" dimensions is given below, in order of greatest to least (this fact will be proven in Theorem 2.1.2).
+The hierarchy of its "spatial" dimensions is given below, in order of greatest to least (this fact will be proven in Theorem 2.4.8, after the introduction of the Delimiter Count Function).
 Terminology is introduced in parenthesis to distinguish these notions of length,

    - | S | (Character Length): The number of Characters contained in a String.
    - l(s) (String Length): The number of non-Empty Characters contained in a String.